Cost of Living Comparison Between Melbourne and Bordeaux Cost of Living Comparison Between Melbourne and Bordeaux

 Both have safer and rougher neighborhoods, but overall safety is comparable to other large cities.
 Neighborhood choice matters more than the city-level comparison – central, well-trafficked areas feel secure in both.

-Should I move to Melbourne or Bordeaux?
+Should I move to Melbourne or to Bordeaux?

 If budget matters most, go with Bordeaux.
 If higher salaries, better infrastructure, or specific career opportunities are the priority, Melbourne makes more sense.
 Both are solid long-term options with distinct trade-offs.